Multiple Maniacs: Plot

 Now lesbian lovers, Lady Divine and Mink go to Edith's bar with the intent to kill Mr. David and his mistress, but they are too late: David and Bonnie, who have by this time decided that they have to kill Lady Divine to protect themselves, have left.

-Mr. David returns to Cookie's house, intent on killing Divine, but instead he finds Cookie and fellow Cavalcade performer Ricky (Rick Morrow) there.
+Mr. David returns to Cookie's house, intent on killing Divine, but instead he finds Cookie and fellow Cavalcade performer Ricky there.
 An argument ensues, and Bonnie accidentally kills Cookie.
 They tie up Ricky and hide Cookie's corpse just before Divine and Mink return.
 When Bonnie tries to shoot Lady Divine, Divine attacks and kills her with a knife.
 She then turns on Mr. David and eviscerates him as well, cannibalizing his internal organs, and becoming even more frenzied.
 Ricky suddenly surprises Mink, who shoots him.
-In a fit of anger, Divine accuses Mink of betrayal and stabs her.
-Divine becomes even more crazed upon finding her daughter Cookie's body hidden behind the couch.
+In a fit of anger, Divine accuses Mink of betrayal and fatally stabs her before uttering, "Oh, Divine!
+And now you're a maniac."
+Divine becomes even more crazed upon finding Cookie's body hidden behind the couch.

 Exhausted from the ordeal, Lady Divine collapses on a couch and is subsequently raped by a giant lobster.
-In the aftermath (mumbling "You're a maniac now, Divine"), she destroys a car, then wanders Baltimore trying to kill anyone she can.
-The National Guard appear, surround Lady Divine on the street, and shoot her, to the tune of "America the Beautiful".
+In the aftermath, she destroys a car, then wanders Baltimore trying to kill anyone she can.
+The National Guard appear, surround Lady Divine on the street, and shoot her dead, to the tune of "America the Beautiful".